Andy-set-studio/gorko/readme.md

 ### Design tokens

-The `design-tokens` map in `$gorko-config` defines [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) which can be used by the utility class generator.
+The `tokens` map in `$gorko-config` defines [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) which can be used by the utility class generator.
 The key will be the name of the design token and the value is a map of token types.
 Here is an example config:

 ```scss
 'design-tokens': (